 Edgewood College is fully accredited and offers high-quality courses, making the school a proud member of Quality Matters (T.M.).
-Apart from recognitions and accreditations, the school is also a participant of the National Council for State Authorization Reciprocity Agreements (NC-SARA).
+Apart from recognitions and accreditations, the school is also a participant in the National Council for State Authorization Reciprocity Agreements (NC-SARA).

 Located in Colorado, Regis University is the only Jesuit Catholic university in the Rocky Mountain West.
-The university offers innovative, values-based education with nationally-recognized academic programs that integrate career-specific training.
+The university offers innovative, values-based education with nationally recognized academic programs that integrate career-specific training.

 It has been recognized as a College of Distinction, making it one of the best online Catholic schools worth pursuing.